 On April 6th, we checked back in via cherry picker and this was the most exhilarating visit yet!
 It was obvious that the chicks had grown significantly.
 Their fluffy white coats were replaced with juvenile plumage and the tufts above their head (that explain their name "Great Horned") had appeared.
 At first, the two chicks were facing the other direction...but then, sure enough, one owlet noticed us.

 We were shown that iconic owl head turn of at least 180 degrees.
+A few moments later, the second owlet did the same.

 The owlet on the left then did a full body rotation, stood up, displayed their primary feathers...even showed us its inner eyelids.